openwisp/openwisp-network-topology/README.rst

 ``create_device_nodes``
 ^^^^^^^^^^^^^^^^^^^^^^^

-This management command is used to create initial ``DeviceNode`` relationship when the integration with `openwisp_controller <#integration-with-openwisp-controller-and-openwisp-monitoring>`_ is installed in a pre-existing system with some devices in it.
+This management command can be used to create the initial ``DeviceNode`` relationships when the `integration with OpenWISP Controller <#integration-with-openwisp-controller-and-openwisp-monitoring>`_ is enabled in a pre-existing system which already has some devices and topology objects in its database.

 .. code-block:: shell